KirbyPaint/init.vim/README.md

 File is saved at `/home/$HOME/.config.nvim`

 ## Tips for Dev
-After installing plugins by copying their github links, run :PlugInstall, and then reload everything.
+After installing plugins by copying their github links, run `:PlugInstall`, and then reload everything.
-There are symlinks to `/home/kirbypaint/.vim/vimrc` and to /home/kirbypaint/.vimrc for convenience.
+There are symlinks to `/home/kirbypaint/.vim/vimrc` and to `/home/kirbypaint/.vimrc` for convenience.